day in Barcelona

 For a day (or two) in Barcelona, I recommend getting a Hola Barcelona travel card.
 With it, you can basically travel unlimited using bus, metro or local train within the city Zone 1.
 It also includes a return trip with the airport metro link.
 It costs €16.40 for 2 days.

-Plaça de Catalunya is a central square where people (and pigeons) gather and it’s a meeting point close to many important landmarks.
+Plaça de Catalunya is a central square where people (and pigeons) gather, and it’s a meeting point close to many significant landmarks.
 Also spot the several Neoclassical statues that surround the square.
 From here, you can easily board a metro to Sagrada Familia.

-You can enjoy a walk in the lush gardens Plaça de Gaudí around the church.
+11AM: Enjoy a stroll in the lush gardens Plaça de Gaudí around the church.
 After this, it’s time for lunch!
-You can check out the places I recommend to dine at further below in this post.
+You can check out the places I recommend dining at further below in this post.

 Barcelona Cathedral.